Stern paddler's view of his canoe, bow paddler and rocky, tree-lined boreal landscape as they enter a substantial whitewater rapid

 • Group camp equipment such as cooking pots, group tarp.

-• Charter flight pick up, returning to Points North.
+• Charter flight (float plane) pick up, returning to Points North.

 • Overnight accommodation in Saskatoon at end of trip.